gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app.md

 Click `Save` at the bottom of the screen.

-## Step 4 - Deploy your application
+## Step 4 - Deploy the application

 Once you reviewed and merged the application configuration pull request, you will see that a "Deploy" button appears next to the latest commit.
 Since you are testing on localhost where there are no webhooks from Github, you may need to push the refresh button above the commits.